happycube/cxadc-linux3/README.md

     sudo usermod -a -G video YourUbuntuUserName

-Parameters cannot be set with parameters specified in the kernel command line or with a configuration file such as one in `/etc/modprobe.d`.
-If you wish to make settings semi-permanent, see `cxadc.rules` for an example of setting a parameter on startup of udev.

 To change configuration open the terminal and use the following command to change driver config settings.

+## Module Parameters

+> [!CAUTION]
+> Configuration will reset on every re-boot of the system, save your config and paste the commands at every start-up ready for capture.

+> [!NOTE]
-Note!
-Use `cxvalues` to check your current configuration state at anytime.
+> You can use `cxvalues` to check your current configuration state at anytime globally on the terminal.

 X = Number Setting i.e  `0`  `1`  `2`  `3`  etc